patching...

 “This is a typical Lexington project,” said Manz.
 “An awful lot of people helped and made it happen.”

-Following the award, the town went to work thinking about where to install the stations and considered several different locations.
+Following the award, the town went to work thinking about .
 In the end, the only suitable location it could come up with was in the municipal lot just outside the center, where it now has two stations with four plugs.

 According to Stephen Russell, alternative transportation program coordinator and Massachusetts Clean Cities Coalition director, the town’s award would have supported just the four hook-ups it has now.